WeeknightMVP/c9.ide.language.cryptol/README.md

 ### Runners

-This plugin introduces run configurations for Cryptol modules (`.cry`) and batch files (`.icry`), which can be launched automatically by clicking the `Run` button, or explicitly via the `Run > Run With > Cryptol.run` (or `Cryptol_interactive.run`) menu sequence.
+`c9.ide.language.cryptol` introduces run configurations for Cryptol modules (`.cry`) and batch files (`.icry`), which can be launched automatically by clicking the `Run` button, or explicitly via the `Run > Run With > Cryptol.run` (or `Cryptol_interactive.run`) menu sequence.
 Nested modules require changing the current working directory of the runner to the module's root folder, e.g. via the `CWD` tab in the launched terminal pane or a custom [run configuration](https://docs.c9.io/docs/running-and-debugging-code).

 ### Outline

-This plugin assigns Cryptol tokens to Cloud9 outline types as follows:
+`c9.ide.language.cryptol` assigns Cryptol tokens to Cloud9 outline types:
   * module -> package
   * import -> package
   * type (constraint) -> property